jvilleda96/osticket-prereqs/README.md

     ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/eb09f916-ee3e-4e94-b76e-e51d75050c66)

-4) Go down to the "Internet Information Services" option and select the checkbox, then press the + to access more options.
+4) Go down to the "Internet Information Services" option and select the checkbox.

+     ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/888663a1-aaf6-4845-97fe-5465605a2381)

+     Then press the "+" to access more options.
 Make sure the highlighted boxes are checked, then hit ok.

-     ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/888663a1-aaf6-4845-97fe-5465605a2381)

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/4bc20d7b-7979-4ade-9153-7093be755e7c)

-5) To make sure IIS was setup correctly, go to the Microsoft Edge web browser and connect to "127.0.0.1", you should see the below screen if done successfully.
+6) To make sure IIS was setup correctly, go to the Microsoft Edge web browser and connect to "127.0.0.1", you should see the below screen if done successfully.

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/e9c30b96-f29a-4dd3-8bca-90949bd281b6)

-6) Install PHP Manager for IIS, open the installer from the download link above.
+7) Install PHP Manager for IIS, open the installer from the download link above.
 Click all the necessary options to proceed with installation and then close the installer once finished.

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/8c8fb509-d126-4a38-95a9-92298e5b9aec)

-7) Install IIS URL rewrite module, the installer can also be found in the downloads linked above.
+8) Install IIS URL rewrite module, the installer can also be found in the downloads linked above.
 Open said installer and click all the necessary options to proceed with the installation, then close the            installer once finished.

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/edb6def0-d962-4dae-96b2-88fa289c907e)

-8) Creat a new folder in your C: drive named "PHP".
+9) Creat a new folder in your C: drive named "PHP".

-9) Unzip the "php-7.3.8" file from the above download link into this new "PHP" folder in your C: drive.
+10) Unzip the "php-7.3.8" file from the above download link into this new "PHP" folder in your C: drive.

-10) Install Microsoft Visual C++ 2015-2022 Redistributable, the installer can be found in the above download link.
+11) Install Microsoft Visual C++ 2015-2022 Redistributable, the installer can be found in the above download link.
 Select the necessary options to install then close the installer.

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/ad5f33ca-671e-4e5e-9eb1-3a7a3ad717d7)

-11) Install MySQL Server, open the installer and select the "Typical" installation option, once installed it will automatically open the configuration wizard, click next.
+12) Install MySQL Server, open the installer and select the "Typical" installation option, once installed it will automatically open the configuration wizard, click next.

      ![image](https://github.com/jvilleda96/osticket-prereqs/assets/147073936/c6955e37-d8fe-4cc5-8fe3-0763861e3a13)